 The Division of Athletic Training at Ohio State's School of Health and Rehabilitation Sciences is transitioning our Bachelor of Science in Athletic Training (BSAT) to a Master of Athletic Training (MAT) degree to prepare the next generation of athletic trainers in accordance with new national guideline requirements.
 Applications open Autumn 2022 for our first MAT cohort to begin Summer 2023.

 Learn more about our Master of Athletic Training degree.

 A practical education that prepares you for success.

 Our competitive, comprehensive program, complete with extensive clinical fieldwork, is unparalleled.
 With an athletic training degree from Ohio State, you can look forward to a great, flexible career along with plenty of advancement and further educational opportunities.

-Our most recent comprehensive accreditation review was in 2008 and we were awarded a 10-year accreditation period (the maximum possible).
-Our next comprehensive review is slated for 2018-2019.
+Ohio State University's Bachelor of Science in Athletic Training is fully accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 2001 K Street NW, 3rd Floor North, Washington, DC 20006, phone: 512-733-9700.
+Our most recent comprehensive accreditation review was in 2018-19 and we were awarded a 10-year accreditation period (the maximum possible).
+Our next comprehensive review is slated for 2028-29.

 Ohio State's Athletic Training program information and outcomes are available on the CAATE website.